 Remediation Requests & Information

 Although the MSU Libraries strive to collect, acquire and develop accessible digital/electronic collections, unfortunately, not all are.
-The MSU Libraries are able to provide remediated, accessible versions of digital/electronic library documents to library users by request.
+The MSU Libraries are able to provide remediated, accessible versions of digital/electronic library documents to library users with disabilities upon request.

 - Remediation requests will be handled internally in a completely confidential manner.

 - Remediation requests must be for resources in the MSU Libraries' digital/electronic collections.
 We currently cannot remediate print materials, print textbooks, resources not found in the Libraries' collections, etc., although MSU's Resource Center for Persons with Disabilities offers these services and more to MSU affiliates registered with their office.

 - Remediation requests should be made as far in advance as possible.
 Some remediation takes a significant amount of time, so the sooner these requests are placed, the better!

 - The MSU Libraries will complete and return remediation requests as quickly as possible, but the exact time will vary depending on the type of request.

 - Any questions about remediation requests should be directed to: firstname.lastname@example.org.

 Library users with disabilities have three options to request remediated, accessible versions of inaccessible digital/electronic documents from the MSU Libraries' collection.